 If you’re stopping in several different locations, renting a car allows you to change your transportation to suit your immediate needs.
 For example, you may want a four-wheel drive vehicle when traveling through the rugged terrain in Mesa, Arizona.
 But once you arrive in Phoenix, you may want to swap the off-road vehicle for a city-friendly car.

 If you’re traveling with others for one leg of your trip, renting allows you to trade in a car that’s right for two people for one that accommodates more.
-Travel writer Dan Bagby of HoneymoonAlways recommends splitting rental costs if traveling with others.
+Travel writer Dan Bagby recommends splitting rental costs if traveling with others.

 4. You Can Seek Out the Best Rental Car Companies for Your Specific Needs

 Yes, you can choose one rental car company and stick with it at the various locales you visit.
 But don’t feel obligated to do so.
 “Compare a few different car rental companies to find the one that suits your needs on vacation (and your budget!),” says Katherine Temple.”
-Different companies offer different types of cars, too.
-Hertz recently began offering their Green Traveler Collection, hybrid cars known for their high fuel efficiency.
+For example, you can take advantage of AARP rental car discounts with a valid membership.

-5. You Can Enjoy the Latest Technology
+5. You Can Enjoy Technology You May Not Have

 Reasons Not to Rent a Car for a Road Trip